-By focusing our research on histories of capitalism in South Asia we hope to contribute to the recovery of social history’s critical edge.
+The Research Group Modern Indian History is focusing on research on histories of capitalism in South Asia and hopes to contribute to the recovery of social history’s critical edge.
 Doctoral as well as postdoctoral research is encouraged, developed and pursued on the following broad themes:

 - Labour history and history of work